The Program receives between 150 to 190 applications each year. On average, each cohort will have 30-35 students.

 If the last 90 quarter or 60 semester credits span two or more institutions on different academic calendars use the following formulas to convert grades to a single system.
 Multiply by 1.5 when converting from semesters to quarters and divide by 1.5 when doing the reverse.
 For example a 4-credit class under a semester system is equivalent to a 6-credit class under a quarter system (4 x 1.5 = 6) and vice versa (6 ÷ 1.5 = 4).

-Our students are required to complete at least 180 total work hours (6 credits) of internship work within a museum, zoo, aquarium, garden, historical society or other museum-related organization.
+Our students are required to complete at least 180 total work hours of internship work within a museum, zoo, aquarium, garden, historical society or other museum-related organization (this could include other non-profits, or other museology related activities).
 Students are responsible for finding and securing their own internships, but Museology staff may assist with providing specific contact information or other advice.
-Students typically complete multiple internships over the course of their two years with the Museology Program, often taking the opportunity to expose themselves to areas of the museum field that they may have little previous experience in.
+Students typically complete multiple internships over the course of their two years with the Program, often taking the opportunity to expose themselves to areas of the museum field that they may have little previous experience in.
 Many internships can be found within on-campus institutions including the Burke Museum, Henry Art Gallery, UW Special Collections, and the UW Botanic Gardens.
-In addition, our students regularly find placements within all of the major museum institutions in the greater Seattle region, as well as many of the smaller ones.
-They have also been successful in finding placements in other parts of the country and internationally, such as the National Museum of the American Indian in New York, California Academy of Sciences in San Francisco, and the Dana Centre in London.
+In addition, our students regularly find placements within all of the major institutions in the greater Seattle region.
+Internships might also be completed in National or International institutions.

 We currently have 65 graduate students in the Program.
 The total number of students varies from year to year.